TIGRLab/documentation/docs/data/Data-Organization.md

 ```
 filetype/
     subject1/
-        file1.nii.gz
-        file2.nii.gz
+        file1.<ext>
+        file2.<ext>
     subject2/
-        file1.nii.gz
-        file2.nii.gz
+        file1.<ext>
+        file2.<ext>
 ```

-The `filetype/` name tells you a little about what kind of data you should expect to find within, organized by each subject.
+The `filetype/` folder name tells you a little about what kind of data you should expect to find within, organized by each subject.
 Here are the most common ones for raw data:

-+ `dcm/`: sample DICOMs taken from XNAT to facilitate DICOM header comparisons.
-+ `zips/`: in studies collected at our scanner (`CMH`), the raw `.zip` files that come off of the MR server are stored here.
++ `zips/`: in studies collected at our scanner (`CMH`), or UofT's scanner, the raw `.zip` files that come off of the MR server are stored here.
+Recently, even CMH scans are being uploaded directly to XNAT so this folder may not exist for newer studies even if the study is collecting at CAMH.
-+ `dicom/`: softlinked files to the zip files in `zips/`, renamed to match our naming convention.
++ `dicom/`: Contains symlinks to the zip files in `zips/`, but with our naming convention applied.
 Some of these renames are defined manually by the `metadata/scans.csv` file, described later.
-+ `mnc/`: DICOM-to-MINC converted data.
 + `nii/`: DICOM-to-NIFTI converted data.
-+ `nrrd/`: DICOM-to-nrrd converted data.
 + `bids/`: NIFTI-to-BIDS converted data.
 + `RESOURCES`: all 'other' (non dicom) data extracted from the XNAT server for a given subject.
 This could be things like the raw behavioural data from a subject, or the tech notes from the MR unit.
++ `dcm/`: sample DICOMs taken from XNAT to facilitate DICOM header comparisons.
+New projects will not have this folder.
++ `mnc/`: DICOM-to-MINC converted data.
+This is a legacy folder not found in newer projects.
++ `nrrd/`: DICOM-to-nrrd converted data.
+This is a legacy folder not found in newer projects.

 And some other, less organized folders might be there too: